Sugarcane Research Institute

 SASRI Extension Service also communicates grower needs to SASRI so that an appropriate research programme can be developed.

-The September 2022 editions of our newsletters, Ingede and The Link are now available.
+The Janiary 2023 editions of The Link and Ingede are now available...